-Hispanic Heritage Monthopens in a new tab celebrates the history and culture of Hispanic and Latinx communities.
+Hispanic Heritage Month celebrates the history and culture of Hispanic and Latinx communities.
 The month encompasses cultures across the globe, with celebrated communities including people in Spain, the Caribbean, South America, Central America, and North America.
-Hispanic Heritage Month, though now technically over, is a great reminder that we should be celebrating these communities all year — not just for four weeks.
+Hispanic Heritage Month, which lasts from September 15 through October 15, is a great reminder that we should be celebrating these communities all year — not just for four weeks.
 And, while these cultures share plenty in common, they also stand in stark contrast to one another, with each community having a history and contribution all their own.

 To celebrate the cultures that celebrate our pets, we’ve compiled a list of our favorite Latinx and Hispanic-owned small businesses that you should support every month of the year.

 At the heart of Wild Earth’s mission is the dedication to crafting high-quality, plant-based dog food.
 Their meticulously formulated recipes prioritize the health and wellbeing of pets while also minimizing the environmental impact.
-Their innovative approach is driven by a profound love for animals, and they aim to redefine the standards of pet nutrition by offering plant-based nutrition, which is only another plus.
+Their innovative approach is driven by a profound love for animals, and they aim to redefine the standards of pet nutrition by offering plant-based nutrition.

 Bundle x Joyopens in a new tab is a treat and supplement brand founded by Jess Berger.
 “As a first generation American Latina, Jess asked herself what it would look like to create a pet company where women could come together and lean on each other to create a diverse network of purpose-driven partnerships to serve pet people today,” the brand’s site readsopens in a new tab.

-Chelsea Rivera founded Honest Paws, a pet CBD company, to help her own pup, Baby Rose, who was suffering from “a debilitating condition.”
+Chelsea Rivera founded CBD pet company Honest Paws to help her own pup, Baby Rose, who was suffering from “a debilitating condition.”

 Rivera shares her story opens in a new taband frustration on the Honest Paws website: “The veterinarian offered to write her a prescription.
 But, he also warned me that Baby Rose would be pretty lethargic from now on.
 And the kicker?
 Side effects aside, the medication was not guaranteed to work.
 Now, I am a fan of modern medicine but this didn’t sound like something I wanted to put my sweet girl through.”

-After researching, Rivera started Baby Rose on a strict CBD regimentopens in a new tab.
-To her surprise, the CBD not only caused Baby Rose’s condition to disappear; it actually improved her mobility.
+After researching, Rivera started Baby Rose on a strict CBD regimen.
+To her surprise, the CBD not only caused Baby Rose’s condition to disappear, it actually improved her mobility.
 To help other pet parents, Rivera founded Honest Paws, where pet parents can shop for CBD products made just for their pets.

 At Salvage Maria, sustainability and heritage are the hallmarks of these handcrafted pet textile products.
 To create their beds, blankets, and other textile accessories, Salvage Maria works with Mexican artisans to create handwoven textiles that feature distinct cultural designs and techniques.
 Founder Janessa Maria drew upon her Zapotec heritage when building the brand.
 Her mother, Maria, sources textiles from and creates direct relationships with artisans in Mexico.